meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 ## Setting up environment variable

 To run the tests successfully, three environment variables must be configured:
-• `REMOTE_PROVIDER_USER_EMAIL`: The email associated with your provider account.
+• `REMOTE_PROVIDER_USER_EMAIL`: The email associated with your account within your provider.
-• `REMOTE_PROVIDER_USER_PASSWORD` : The password for your provider account.
+• `REMOTE_PROVIDER_USER_PASSWORD` : The password associated with your account within your provider.
 • `PROVIDER_TOKEN`: You're provider token, that can be generated from your provider account

 In the case you are using Layer5 Cloud as provider, you can generate your token on [Layer5 cloud account token](https://meshery.layer5.io/security/tokens)